ircv3/ircv3-specifications/core/capability-negotiation.md

 #### Multiline replies to `CAP LS` and `CAP LIST`

-Servers MAY send multiple lines in response to `CAP LS`.
+Servers MAY send multiple lines in response to `CAP LS` and `CAP LIST`.

 If the reply contains multiple lines (due to IRC line length limitations), and the client supports CAP Version `302`, all but the last reply MUST have a parameter containing only an asterisk (`*`) preceding the capability list.
 This lets clients know that more CAP lines are incoming, so that it can delay capability negotiation until it has seen all available server capabilities.

 If a multi-line response to `CAP LIST` is sent, and the client supports CAP Version `302`, the server MUST delimit all replies except for the last one sent as noted above.